parea in tree gallery

 Predator Free Chathams

-Predator Free Chathams is a community-driven conservation project to help restore our islands’ natural gifts, for now and for the future.
+Predator Free Chathams is a community-driven conservation programme to help restore our islands’ natural gifts, for now and for the future.

 One of the biggest challenges our native species face is introduced predators.
 Our species evolved in a world without mammalian predators, which is what makes them unique but also poorly equipped to face introduced predators.
 This has flow-on effects to the wider ecosystems that, ultimately, all of us are part of and depend on.

-Our focus is to eradicate three key predators from our islands: possums, rats, and feral cats.
-This is an ambitious goal that will require a lot of resources upfront, but the long-term benefits for our islands and our people make it worth it.
+Our long-term goal is to remove three key predators from our islands: possums, rats, and feral cats.
+Efforts on Rēkohu/Wharekauri are focussed on eliminating all three species; on Pitt Island, we will continue removing feral cats.
+This ambitious goal will require a lot of resources upfront, but the long-term benefits for our islands and our people make it worth it.

 An eradication of key predators in the Chatham Islands could protect more endangered species than anywhere in Aotearoa.
 The islands are home to nearly 10% of the country's threatened and at-risk species.